Structures preserved by primitive actions of $S_\omega$: Introduction

 In this case, the constraint satisfaction problem for $\bB$ has been shown to be in P~\cite{Zhuk20} (the result has been announced independently by Bulatov~\cite{BulatovFVConjecture} and by Zhuk~\cite{ZhukFVConjecture}).

 Many of the tools from universal algebra that have been used to obtain this result extend to large classes of structures $\bB$ over infinite domains, provided that the automorphism group of $\bB$ is large enough.
-More specifically, it has been conjectured that if $\Aut(\bB)$ contains the automorphism group of a relational structure $\bA$ which is \begin{itemize} \item \emph{homogeneous} (i.e., every isomorphism between finite substructures of $\bA$ extends to an automorphism of $\bA$), and \item \emph{finitely bounded} (i.e., there is a finite set of finite structures $\mathcal F$ such that a finite structure $\bC$ embeds into $\bA$ if and only no $\bF \in {\mathcal F}$ embeds into $\bC$), \end{itemize} then $\Csp(\bB)$ is in P or NP-complete (and similar characterisations of the NP-hard and the polynomial cases as in the finite have been conjectured as well~\cite{BPP-projective-homomorphisms,BKOPP-equations,wonderland,Topo}).
+The corresponding class of CSPs is much larger; see for instance~\cite{BG-Sandwich} for computational problems in graph theory and~\cite{BKR,BodirskyKnaeuerStarke} for large classes of problems from finite model theory fall into this setting.
+It has been conjectured that if $\Aut(\bB)$ contains the automorphism group of a relational structure $\bA$ which is \begin{itemize} \item \emph{homogeneous} (i.e., every isomorphism between finite substructures of $\bA$ extends to an automorphism of $\bA$), and \item \emph{finitely bounded} (i.e., there is a finite set of finite structures $\mathcal F$ such that a finite structure $\bC$ embeds into $\bA$ if and only no $\bF \in {\mathcal F}$ embeds into $\bC$), \end{itemize} then $\Csp(\bB)$ is in P or NP-complete (and similar characterisations of the NP-hard and the polynomial cases as in the finite have been conjectured as well~\cite{BPP-projective-homomorphisms,BKOPP-equations,wonderland,Topo}).
 We refer to this conjecture as the \emph{infinite-domain CSP dichotomy conjecture}.
 It is wide open in general, but has been verified for numerous subclasses, usually with the help of a finite homogeneous Ramsey expansion of $\bA$ (see~\cite{MottetPinskerSmoothConf,BodirskyBodorUIPJournal} for two recent results).